opensearch-project/opensearch-build/release-notes/opensearch-release-notes-2.7.0.md

 * The experimental ML Framework gains a new automatic reloading mechanism for ML models, allowing you to auto-reload deployed models when a cluster restarts or when a node rejoins the cluster.

 ### OpenSearch Ml Commons Dashboards
 * Ml-commons introduced an API breaking change in 2.7 which changes the API response data.
 FE is updated accordingly.
-With this change, FE will no longer be compatible with OpenSearch version < 2.7 ([#154](https://github.com/opensearch-project/ml-commons-dashboards/pull/154))
+With this change, FE will no longer be compatible with OpenSearch version < 2.7. ([#154](https://github.com/opensearch-project/ml-commons-dashboards/pull/154))

+### Known Issues

+* Version 2.7.0 of OpenSearch Dashboards offers administrators the ability to manually override the version of Node.js used to run the software.
+If an administrator chooses this option, the change has the potential to affect the launch logic for OpenSearch Dashboards, in which case the administrator may need to modify their infrastructure code or apply a workaround to enable Dashboards to launch properly.
+The workaround involves making a change to the CLI shell scripts as described in this issue https://github.com/opensearch-project/OpenSearch-Dashboards/pull/3955 and rebuilding the artifacts for Dashboards as described here https://github.com/opensearch-project/OpenSearch-Dashboards/blob/main/DEVELOPER_GUIDE.md#building-artifacts.
+If the administrator does not choose to override the version of Node.js used to run the software, this will not be an issue.

 ## Release Details